 Not Reconciling your accounts each month

 This is one of the most common mistakes we see when we start working with a client.
-And truthfully one of the most headache causing mistakes a service trade business can make.
+And truthfully one of the most headache-causing mistakes a network or affiliate marketing professional can make.

-Monthly reconciliations are important for a couple reasons.
+Monthly reconciliations are important for a couple of reasons.

 This allows you to make accurate financial decisions.
 With some dedicated time, reconciliation DIY accounting mistakes can be easily remedied.

 Not Managing Receipts

 Should you get audited you are going to be asked to produce receipts as proof of the expenses.
 The bank statement is often not enough evidence for a tax auditor.
 If you use Quickbooks online you can also install the mobile app on your phone.
 This will easily allow you to scan pictures of your receipts and then attach them to the expenses keeping them electronically.

 I also recommend saving them in a second form (not paper) so you always have them in two places as a precaution.
 This can be time-consuming for a busy marketer who spends their day between recruiting and training for your team as well as staying in contact with your customers.
 There are many apps out there that can help simply this process for you as well.

 Running your business comes with its own unique set of headaches.
 Promotional pushes that require extra effort for several days.
 Unexpected hiccups with your team that are beyond your control.
 Training your team to set them up for success while still needing to keep an eye on your own success.
 And the list goes on.
 For most of our clients in the network and affiliate marketing space, this takes up the majority of their days and the big picture is not top of mind.

 Accounting is not just about the day-to-day financial activities of the business.
 It is also about the future of your business.
 Using projections of profitability and cash management are just as important.
 These are the items often overlooked by not having a long-term focus.